cbdp/100-days-of-code/log.md

 **Today's Progress**: Intermediate Algorithm Scripting 8/21.

 **Notes**: No real notes today.
 Went a lot better than yesteday, solved two in an hour, but I find myself still solving complex problems with for loops and if else statements, where something like .map would be better.

+### Day 36: May 13, 2020
+#### 65 minutes
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: Intermediate Algorithm Scripting 9/21.

+**Notes**: Just the one solve today, it's in the folder under missing-letters.js.
+Intermediate Algorithm Scripting is taking it's time, mostly because I'm failing to see what to use where.
+Sometimes I'm right, sometimes I'm very wrong, but I usually finish at least one a day, so so far so good.